sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

            selecting the answer.

-         You can specify more than one correct or partially correct answer, but learners can select only once choice to submit as their answer.
+         You can specify more than one correct or partially correct answer, but learners can select only one choice to submit as their answer.

      * - ``point_value``
        - When ``correct="partial"``, indicates the percentage, as a decimal, of